scorixear/swapster/README.md

 ![Red box around the sound checkbox](Pictures/MainView_Sound.png)

-The Refresh button will refresh both lists of process and will add new processes found to the left list.
+The Refresh button will refresh both lists of processes and will add new processes found to the left list.
 Old processes that do not exist anymore will be removed from both lists.
 This also stops the current timer if it is running.